build2/libbuild2-autoconf/README.md

 (item 4) use names that can never clash with builtin checks since such checks could be used as bases by other builtin checks (see below for details on base checks).
-This can be achieved, for example, by embedding the project name in the check name (use `autoconf.alias` to retain the original name in output).
+This can be achieved, for example, by embedding the project name in the check name (use `autoconf.aliases` to retain the original name in output).

 To add a new configuration check `<NAME>` create the `<NAME>.h` header file (preserving the case) which will contain the check's implementation (use